ansyblenetwork/sdg/_posts/2020-11-08-a-perfect-tonic.md

 1. The _tonic_ is obviously very important and probably has etymological origins common with the word "tone."
+2. The _dominant_ is a perfect fifth above the tonic, also quite important.
+The _subdominant_ is a perfect fifth below the tonic.
-2. _Mediant_ means "middle," and it lies halfway between the tonic and dominant.
+3. _Mediant_ means "middle," and it lies approximately halfway between the tonic and dominant.
+Likewise, _submediant_ lies halfway between tonic and subdominant.
-3. _Dominant_
+4. Supertonic and subtonic are whole steps above and below the tonic, respectively.

+In particular, note that the major scale has a leading tone, instead of a subtonic which appears in natural and melodic minor scales.
+Also note that these names are preserved between major and minor scales, so this is not about [interval consonance]({{ "" | relative_url }}{% post_url 2020-11-03-just-intonation-ordering %}), as I suspected on first glance.